Total Antivirus 2020 fake anti-virus removal instructions

-Live Protection Suite, Antivirus 10 and ThinkPoint are some examples of other fake anti-viruses.
-They typically appear legitimate and useful.
-Users are enticed into download/installation with promises of especially effective virus prevention, detection and elimination functionalities.
-However, they are nonoperational and this is common for all PUAs.
-The only goal of unwanted software is to generate revenue for the developers; to users - it has no real value and can instead cause serious issues.
-PUAs are designed to trick users into purchasing them, run intrusive advert campaigns, cause redirects, hijack browsers and collect private information.
+Live Protection Suite, Antivirus 10 and ThinkPoint are some examples of other fake anti-virus programs.
+They typically seem legitimate and useful, and users are enticed into download/installation with promises of especially effective virus prevention, detection and elimination functionality.
+In fact, they are nonoperational and this is common to all PUAs.
+The only purpose of this unwanted software is to generate revenue for the developers.
+Regular users receive no real value and can instead experience serious issues.
+PUAs often trick users into purchasing them, run intrusive ad campaigns, cause redirects, hijack browsers and collect private information.

 How did potentially unwanted applications install on my computer?

-Select PUAs have "official" promotional webpages, from which they can be downloaded and/or purchased.
-These pages are often promoted by deceptive/scam sites (e.g. ones that claim users' devices are infected or at risk - and offer fake anti-virus tools).
-PUAs are also distributed via download/installation setups of other software.
-This deceptive marketing technique of pre-packing regular products with unwanted or malicious additions - is called "bundling".
-Rushed download/installation processes (e.g. skimmed or ignored terms, skipped steps and sections, etc.) - increase the risk of inadvertently allowing dubious and/or bundled content into the system.
+Certain PUAs have "official" promotional web pages, from which they can be downloaded and/or purchased.
+These pages are often promoted by deceptive/scam sites (e.g. those that claim users' devices are infected or at risk and offer fake anti-virus tools).
+PUAs are also distributed via the download/installation set-ups of other software.
+This deceptive marketing technique of pre-packing regular products with unwanted or malicious additions is called "bundling".
+Rushing download/installation processes (e.g. skimming or ignoring terms, skipping steps and sections, etc.) increases the risk of inadvertently allowing dubious and/or bundled content into the system.
 Intrusive ads proliferate these applications as well.
-Upon being clicked, they can execute scripts to download/install PUAs without user consent.
+When clicked, they can execute scripts to download/install PUAs without users' consent.

-It is strongly recommended to research software to verify its legitimacy, prior to download/installation and/or purchase.
+You are strongly advised to research all software to verify its legitimacy, prior to download/installation and/or purchase.
 All downloads must be done from official and trustworthy sources.
-Unofficial and free file-hosting websites, Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders - are considered to be untrustworthy, due to commonly offering deceptive and/or bundled content.
-When downloading/installing, it is advised to read terms, explore all possible options, use the "Custom" or "Advanced" settings and opt-out from additional apps, tools, features, and so on.
-It is just as important to exercise caution when browsing.
-Intrusive advertisements appear legitimate and innocuous, however they redirect to various questionable sites (e.g. gambling, pornography, adult-dating, etc.).
-In case of encounters with such adverts and/or redirects, the system must be inspected and all suspect applications and browser extensions/plug-ins immediately eliminated.
-It is paramount to have a reputable anti-virus/anti-spyware suite installed, kept up-to-date, used to run regular system scans and to remove detected/potential threats.
+Unofficial and free file-hosting websites, Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders are untrusted and commonly offer deceptive and bundled content.
+When downloading/installing, read the terms, explore all possible options, use the "Custom" or "Advanced" settings and opt-out of additional apps, tools, features, and so on.
+It is also important to exercise caution when browsing.
+Intrusive advertisements may seem legitimate and innocuous, however, they can redirect to dubious sites (e.g. gambling, pornography, adult-dating, etc.).
+If you encounter these ads and/or redirects, check the system and remove all suspect applications and browser extensions/plug-ins.
+Have a reputable anti-virus/anti-spyware suite installed, kept up to date, used to run regular system scans and to remove detected/potential threats.
 Furthermore, this software can detect and/or prevent download/installation of suspicious and malicious content.
 If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.